Assisted Migration of Florida Torreya

 • Seeds that evidence a thin slit on their germinating point are no more likely than unslit seeds to germinate after their 2nd winter.
 (Virtually no seeds germinate after only one winter.)

-• Any seed with a trifold crack (wider than a linear slit) at the germinating point will indeed germinate after a second winter in that state.
+• Any seed with a trifold crack (wider than a linear slit) at the germinating point will indeed germinate after a second winter.

-CONCLUSION THUS FAR: Even though above-ground growth flushes tend to happen twice during the growing season, it appears that seed germination happens only in the spring and only after (at least) two winter stratifications.
-And after the spring germination, no sprout shows above ground until 2 to 3 months after germination.
+PATIENCE IS IMPORTANT: Even though above-ground growth flushes tend to happen twice during the growing season, it appears that seed germination happens only in the spring and only after (at least) two winter stratifications.
+And after the spring germination, no sprout shows above ground until 2 to 3 months after germination — so long as the taproot is free to penetrate as deep as it wishes (not blocked by the bottom of a pot!).
 Prior to that time, the large seed is just investing in a root system.

 November 2023/ EXPERIMENT LAUNCHED to test whether removal of the thin, clear cap on the germination tip will hasten germination